bcgov/devhub-app-web/docs/disasterRecoverInstructions.md

 Assuming we start in a empty namespace

 In OpenShift: namespace: BC developer Hub(tools)

-**Step 1, add following secrete objects to this namespace**
+- **Step 1, add following secret objects to this namespace**
   * devhub-eventbrite-token
   * devhub-gh-token
   * devhub-meetup-token
   * matomo-api-key

  we can add by using the corresponding template in the project file: openshift/template: